 but care should be taken to avoid releasing the object too soon or expensive re-initialization may be required, defeating the point of using a shared object.

 - constructor – function that initialises / constructs the object if not present in the cache.
 This function should take no arguments.
 It should return an initialised object, or raise an exception if the object could not be initialised / constructed.

-- tag – an optional indentifier to store with the cached object.
+- tag – an indentifier to store with the cached object.
 If multiple MultiProcessShared instances are created with the same tag, they will all share the same proxied object.

 - path – a temporary path in which to create the inter-process lock